MrZBou/Elisa-Public/README.md

 - e!install - Install bot music interface the current channel [Only admins/DJ's can use this]

+- e!shop add [@role] [cost] [description] - Add role to the store

+- e!shop remove [code/role-position] - Remove role from the store

 - e!djrole [@role] - Gives this role the permission to full control of the bot (max DJ roles: 3) [Only admins can use this]

+- e!manager [@role] - Set the manager role.
+Managers can control the music without even being in the music voice channel.

 - e!prefix [prefix] - Change bot prefix.
 If [prefix] is empty, then bot will display your current prefix (this command will also work with the 'e!' prefix, even if you change it)